Thomas Cole: Other work

-In 1842, Cole embarked on a Grand Tour of Europe in an effort to study in the style of the Old Masters and to paint its scenery.
-Most striking to Cole was Europe's tallest active volcano, Mount Etna.
+In 1842, Cole embarked on the Grand Tour in an effort to study in the style of the Old Masters and to paint its scenery.
+Most striking to Cole was the tallest active volcano in Europe, Mount Etna.
 Cole was so moved by the volcano's beauty that he produced several sketches and at least six paintings of it.
 The most famous of these works is A View of Mount Etna from Taormina which is a 78 by 120 in oil on canvas.
 Cole also produced a highly detailed sketch View of Mount Etna which shows a panoramic view of the volcano with the crumbling walls of the ancient Greek theater of Taormina on the far right.

 Cole was also a poet and dabbled in architecture, a not uncommon practice at the time when the profession was not so codified.
 Cole was an entrant in the design competition held in 1838 to create the Ohio Statehouse in Columbus, Ohio.
 His entry won third place, and many contend that the finished building, a composite of the first, second, and third-place entries, bears a great similarity to Cole's entry.

 Personal life

 After 1827 Cole maintained a studio at the farm called Cedar Grove, in the town of Catskill, New York.
 He painted a significant portion of his work in this studio.
 In 1836, he married Maria Bartow of Catskill, a niece of the owners, and became a year-round resident.
 Thomas and Maria had five children.
-Cole's daughter Emily was a botanical artist who worked in watercolor and painted porcelain.
+His daughter Emily Cole (1843–1913) was a botanical artist who worked in watercolor and painted porcelain.
 Cole's sister, Sarah Cole, was also a landscape painter.